jrpotter/notebook/notes/bash/robustness.md

   - shell
 ---

+## Overview

-An interesting point Robbins[^robbins] discusses in his introduction to [[gawk]] is this idea of command robustness.
+An interesting point Robbins discusses in his introduction to [[gawk]] is this idea of command robustness.
 He states that:

 > A self-contained shell script is more reliable because there are no other files to misplace.